timroelofs123/face_reaging/README.md

 The trained model can be downloaded from [Hugging Face](https://huggingface.co/timroelofs123/face_re-aging);
 The `best_unet_model.pth` is the model in question.
-This model can be tested with the two Gradio demos.
+This model can be tested with the Gradio demos, available on Hugging Face and on Google Colab.

-In the first demo, one can input an image with a source age (age of the person pictured) and a target age.
-This demo can be accessed on [Hugging Face](https://huggingface.co/spaces/timroelofs123/face_re-aging_img)
+- **Image Inference Demo**: In this demo, one can input an image with a source age (age of the person pictured) and a target age.
-(unfortunately this is quite slow as it runs on CPU), or be run locally by downloading the model and running the `scripts/gradio_demo_img.py` script.

-In the second demo, one does not have to specify a target age: Instead, a video will be shown where we cycle through the target age between 10 - 95.
+- **Image Animation Demo**: In this demo, one does not have to specify a target age: Instead, a video will be shown where we cycle through the target age between 10 - 95.
-This demo can be run locally by downloading the model and running the `scripts/gradio_demo_vid.py` script.

-Both demos can also be run on [Google Colab](https://colab.research.google.com/github/timroelofs123/face_reaging/blob/main/notebooks/gradio_demos.ipynb).
+- **Video Inference Demo**: In this demo, one can apply the model onto a video.
+The video is processed frame-by-frame.

 <table>
     <tr>
-        <th colspan="3">Photos cycling through target ages 10 - 95, made with the animation demo.</th>
+        <th colspan="3">Photos cycling through target ages 10 - 95, made with the Image Animation Demo.</th>
     <tr>
         <td><img src="assets/docs/ex1.gif" width="200"></td>
         <td><img src="assets/docs/ex2.gif" width="200"></td>